ironsheep/P2-RPi-IoT-gateway/DEMO-1-WIRE.md

 ##  Tool I used to create the web page

 I run on a Mac desktop.
 My favorite tool for creating web pages is [Bootstrap Studio](https://bootstrapstudio.io/)  This tool provides easy WYSIWYG editing, easy CSS styling, good responsive layout code, and exports tiney files for you to place on your server.

+However, I edit the PHP and make final tweaks to the HTML/CSS by hand.
+Yes I'm doing all of the "by hand editing" in visual studio.

 ### ...